Projective measurements can probe non-classical work extraction and time-correlations

-\textbf{Experimental setting.}-- In order to experimentally witness non-classicality in the MHQ work distribution, let us consider a quantum three-level system evolving under a time varying Hamiltonian.
+where each term on the right-hand-side of the equality can be associated with a different projective measurement scheme. }.

-To achieve this, we use as quantum system the electronic spin of an NV center in bulk diamond at room temperature.
+\textbf{Experimental setting.}-- We use as a quantum system the electronic spin of an NV center in bulk diamond at room temperature.
 NV centers are defects in a diamond lattice with an orbital ground state that is a spin triplet $S=1$.
-The degeneracy in $m_S$ is lifted due to the zero field splitting and to the presence of an external bias field aligned with the spin quantization axis.
+The degeneracy in the spin quantum number $m_S$ is lifted due to the zero field splitting and to the presence of an external bias field aligned with the spin quantization axis.
 The NV spin qutrit can be optically initialized into $m_S=0$ ($\ket{0}$) by illuminating the defect with a green laser~\cite{Harrison04}.
-Moreover, the spin state can be readout by detecting the photoluminescence (PL) after the laser illumination, as the PL intensity depends on the spin projection~\cite{Jelezko04,Doherty13}.
+Moreover, the spin state can be read out by detecting the photoluminescence (PL) after a laser illumination, as the PL intensity depends on the spin projection $m_S$~\cite{Jelezko04,Doherty13}.
 In addition, on-resonance microwave fields are used to coherently drive the spin, with coherence times up to milliseconds (at room temperature)~\cite{Balasubramanian09,Bar-Gill13}.
 By virtue of these properties, NV centers are broadly used for quantum technologies, such as quantum sensing~\cite{Rondin14,Degen17,HernandezGomez21Frontiers}, quantum information~\cite{Aharonovich14,Bradley19} and, recently, for quantum thermodynamics~\cite{HernandezGomezPRR20,HernandezGomez21,HernandezGomez2021nonthermal}.

-A time varying Hamiltonian is implemented by coherently driving the NV spin with a microwave field with phase changing in time.
+A time-varying Hamiltonian is implemented by coherently driving the NV spin with a microwave field with phase changing in time.
 More specifically, the spin qutrit is driven by a bi-chromatic microwave field on-resonance with both the transitions $\ket{0}\leftrightarrow\ket{-1}$ and $\ket{0}\leftrightarrow\ket{+1}$.
 In the microwave rotating frame, the Hamiltonian of the system (after the rotating wave approximation) is